nevali/Baird/walkthroughs/locating-interactive-apps/index.md

 1. Construct a [TVDNS](/discovery/tvdns) or RadioDNS domain name for the current service

-2. Query DNS for the [<code>xrd</code>](http://wiki.github.com/nexgenta/Baird/service-manifests)
+2. Query DNS for the [<code>xrd</code>](http://github.com/nexgenta/Baird/wiki/Service-manifests)
 application

 3. Download the manifest XRD and locate the feed related to the current service

-4. Download the content feed for the current service
+4. Download the feed for the current service

 5. Locate the <code>atom:entry</code> related to the current programme, using
 <code>atom:link</code> elements specifying <code>rel="alternate"</code> with an